Cape Breton and Central Nova Scotia Railway: Interchanges

-The line interchanges with the Sydney Coal Railway (SCR), formerly the Devco Railway, at Sydney, and with CN at Truro.
-Yards are maintained at Sydney, North Sydney, Point Tupper, Havre Boucher, Stellarton, and Truro.
+The line used to interchange with the Sydney Coal Railway (SCR), formerly the Devco Railway, at Sydney, and currently interchanges with CN at Truro.
+There are railway yards in Sydney, North Sydney, Point Tupper, Havre Boucher, Stellarton, and Truro.

 The railroad's business was primarily transporting coal, metal products, paper products, chemicals, drywall products and limestone.
 CBNS transported approximately 22,000 car loads in 2008.

-Future of the Sydney Subdivision
+Decline of the Sydney Subdivision

+During the two world wars, the Sydney Subdivision was operating at near capacity handling steel and coal shipments.
+In the 1950s, up to 180 carloads per day were being hauled.
+By the 1970s, automobiles and road transport had cut traffic by 50 percent.

-The section of the Sydney Subdivision from Port Hawkesbury to Sydney has undergone a significant decline in traffic since CN sold the entire route to RailTex in 1993.
+The section of the Sydney Subdivision from Port Hawkesbury to Sydney has undergone a significant decline in traffic since CN had sold the entire route to RailTex in 1993.

 The first decline occurred in 1997, when CN stopped routing Terra Transport container traffic bound for Newfoundland via the Marine Atlantic ferry service at North Sydney.
 From 1978 to 1997, Terra Transport containers were hauled by rail to the North Sydney railway yard where they would be transferred onto truck chassis and placed on board a ferry destined for Newfoundland.
 Until the abandonment of CN's rail services in Newfoundland in 1988, they would be transferred onto CN's narrow gauge trains at the ferry terminal in Newfoundland and delivered to destinations across that province.
 Following railway abandonment in 1988, the containers remained on the truck chassis for delivery by truck.
 A combination of changes to Marine Atlantic's ferry service, coupled with a desire by CN Rail to increase traffic at the Port of Halifax, saw these containers re-routed to Halifax where they were hauled to Newfoundland by the shipping company OceanEx.

 The second decline occurred in late 2001 when a large steel mill and several coal mines were closed by Sydney Steel Corporation and Cape Breton Development Corporation respectively in the Sydney area.
 This change resulted in the loss of thousands of car loads per year and threatened the financial viability of the line.
 The railway retains several small industrial customers and wholesalers that create a combined 1,500 car loads per year east of Port Hawkesbury.